DAPD: Dependency-Aware Parallel Decoding via Attention for Diffusion LLMs: Experiments

 \paragraph{Results.} We begin by evaluating training-free baselines on LLaDA under 1-block decoding; however, their accuracy collapses in this regime, making direct comparison impractical (see \cref{tab:eos_overflow_1block}).
 We find that this degradation is primarily driven by premature termination due to EOS overflow~\citep{kim2025rainbow}.
-To ensure a fair evaluation, we follow the protocols established in the official LLaDA implementation~\citep{nie2025large}, applying block-wise decoding and EOS suppression to the baselines.
+To ensure a fair evaluation, we follow the protocols established in the official LLaDA implementation~\citep{nie2025large}, applying block-wise decoding or EOS suppression to the baselines.
 In contrast, our method is evaluated using a single block by default, highlighting its robustness under single-block parallel decoding.

-Fig.~\ref{fig:llada_dream_comparison} demonstrates the performance of various decoding strategies across the accuracy--steps trade-off.
+\cref{fig:llada_dream_comparison} demonstrates the performance of various decoding strategies across the accuracy--steps trade-off.
 Notably, our method consistently occupies the upper-left region.
 In particular, on MBPP and IFEval, DAPD attains significantly higher accuracy than block-wise baselines.
 Although single-block decoding with EOS suppression achieves comparable accuracy, it requires significantly more decoding steps.
 On the remaining tasks, DAPD achieves comparable accuracy while providing substantial speedups over other methods.
-Additionally, as shown in \cref{fig:pb}, our method achieves a more favorable score–steps trade-off than the baselines on most ParallelBench tasks.
+We further provide end-to-end throughput measurements in App.~\ref{app:exp}, showing that the reduction in decoding steps translates into improved tokens-per-second (TPS) despite the additional graph-processing overhead.
+Additionally, as shown in~\cref{fig:pb}, our method achieves a more favorable Score-Steps trade-off than the baselines on most ParallelBench tasks.
 This indicates that our approach more effectively identifies and updates low-dependency token sets in parallel, even under complex dependency structures.

 Unlike LLaDA, Dream does not support block-wise decoding or EOS suppression in its official implementation.
 Moreover, we observe that Dream does not exhibit severe EOS overflow at a generation length of 256 tokens.
 Accordingly, we evaluate all methods under a unified single-block decoding setup.
 As shown in Fig.~\ref{fig:llada_dream_comparison}, our method maintains a superior accuracy--steps trade-off relative to the baselines.
 This trend aligns with our findings on LLaDA, suggesting that our approach generalizes across diverse dLLMs.